Book Manuscript: Toward a Transnational Cosmopolitanism

-This puzzle raises the two related questions that motivate this book: why is cosmopolitan political theory so un-cosmopolitan in its mode of inquiry?
+Two related questions motivate this book: why is cosmopolitan political theory so un-cosmopolitan in its mode of inquiry?
 Why, despite the world-encompassing character of its project, has this literature failed to reach outside the canon—most prominently, Immanuel Kant’s work—to theorize the social, political, and economic complexity of the cosmopolitan project today?

-For the purposes of this book, I define cosmopolitanism as the area of inquiry that conceptualizes questions of injustice and political responsibility at the level of the cosmos based on the axiom of equal concern for all subjects regardless of membership or affiliation.
-In this book I argue that the promise of cosmopolitanism requires looking beyond Western canonical figures in order to consider how intellectuals of new colors have theorized this issue.
-This strategy is central to properly theorizing equal concern in cosmopolitan projects because it engages with the way in which subjects understand their predicament, reconstruct the forms of oppression that they face, and engage in political practices to counter them.
-In the case of W. E. B. Du Bois’s thought, transnational political action built upon racial identity, i.e., blackness, becomes a central way in which he both contests and revisits the question of universality inherent in cosmopolitan projects.
-Incorporating a Duboisian orientation into the theorization of cosmopolitanism makes clear that equal concern for subjects regardless of membership and affiliation need not mean concern with unaffiliated abstract individuals.
-Instead, it implies the serious theoretical consideration of what concern with differently affiliated subjects entails, and the need to make sense of the relationship between these affiliations and the normative and political character of the cosmopolitanism we are theorizing.
+In this book I build upon W. E. B. Du Bois's political writings and activism after the First World War to construct a notion of transnational cosmopolitanism.
+In particular, I argue that engaging with a wider variety of writings and with political activism allows for the proper theorization of equal concern in cosmopolitan projects.
+It is theoretically important to engage with the way in which subjects understand their predicament, reconstruct the forms of oppression that they face, and engage in political practices to counter them.
+In other words, incorporating a Duboisian orientation into the theorization of cosmopolitanism makes clear that equal concern for subjects regardless of membership and affiliation need not mean concern with unaffiliated abstract individuals.
+Instead, it implies the serious theoretical consideration of what concern with differently affiliated subjects entails, and the need to make sense of the relationship between these affiliations and the normative and political character of cosmopolitanism.